 Are you celebrating Christmas this year with no little ones or just a few?
 As family members get older, at times the excitement of the holiday gatherings can fizzle out.
 Try these family Christmas games and activities to bring that excitement and memorable holidays back.

-This post contains affiliate links where if you click on the link and make a purchase, we make a small commission to help cover our blog expenses at NO additional costs to you.
+This post contains affiliate links where if you click on the link and make a purchase, we make a small commission to help cover our blog expenses at no additional costs to you.
 To see the full disclosure policy, click here.

 Ginger Bread Houses

-This can be a fun event for the kids and adults.
+This can be a fun event for kids and adults.
 Below are the supplies needed and guests will build them.
-This can be timed event like a competition or just assembled and decorated at their leisure to have fun.
+This can be a timed event like a competition or just assembled and decorated at their leisure to have fun.

 candies to decorate – gum drops, skittles, M&M, gummy bears, candy canes